guptakaran11/grasskode-website/content/post/travel/where-is-north-east/assam-kaziranga.md

   <em></em>
 </div>

 For all of the above activities one needs to obtain a permit for the Gypsy and/or the Elephant.
-The following fee/permits maybe needed:
+The following fee/permits may be needed:

 - A day pass to enter the park, which can be used multiple times in a day.
 - A fee for the cameras depending upon the type(Still, Video, Professional Videography).